akankshalamba1/Election_Analysis/README.md

 ## Election-Audit Summary

 We would like to initaite a business proposal to the election commission that our script could be used to provide election results for any elections.
-By working pon this challenege we were able to create a script that could be used by election commission to summarize any election results.
+By working on this challenege we were able to create a script that could be used by election commission to summarize any election results.
 The business proposal is attached here with:

 [business proposal.pdf](https://github.com/akankshalamba1/Election_Analysis/files/9571449/business.proposal.pdf)